jpreecedev/developerhandbook/src/pages/protect-website-using-passportjs-jwt/index.md

 ## Summary

 We have covered a lot of ground in this post.
 We discussed how to set up Passport.js and JWT, how to issue tokens, verify tokens, and set them in the user's browser as HTTP only cookies.
 We also took the time to wire up our login and registration forms, extract our secrets into a `.env` file (for security) and we even set up and connected to MongoDB so that we could save details about our registered users.

+In the next posts in this mini-series we will focus on adding third-party authentication providers, like Google and Facebook.
+With a lot of the major plumbing in place, doing so is much more straightforward than you might imagine.